 An alternative to Eq.
-14 is to estimate x using a Monte Carlo simulation with a representative grain-size distribution.
-Table 4 provides estimates of x for four grain geometries, each built from a 1000-grain packed cube, with 60 % volumetric packing density.
-The grain-size distributions represent well-sorted silt or sand, with mean grain size ranging from 50 $\mu$ m to 300 $\mu$ m, and including the 'silt' and 'sand' distributions used in Section 2.
-Beta particles are simulated within the grains or on grain surfaces, with the grains once again specified to be SiO2 with density of 2.65 g cm-3.
-Pore water is homogenous, with a density set to reflect the chosen water content from 1-30 %. x is defined as the dose to water divided by the (average) dose of the grains.
-For this calculation, only the external beta dose is considered (i.e. $1 - \varphi{source}$ ), because the internal dose rates (in both sources and dosimeters) are not affected by water.
+(14) is to estimate x using a Monte Carlo simulation with a representative grain-size distribution.
+Table 4 provides estimates of x for four grain geometries, each built from a 1000-grain packed cube, with 60% volumetric packing density.
+The grain-size distributions represent well-sorted silt or sand, with mean grain size ranging from 50 to 300 μ m, including the "silt" and "sand" distributions used in Sect.
+2. Beta particles are simulated within the grains or on grain surfaces, with the grains once again specified to be SiO2 with density of 2.65 g cm-3.
+Pore water is homogenous, with a density set to reflect the chosen water content from 1%-30%.
+The value of x is defined as the dose to water divided by the (average) dose of the grains.

+For this calculation, only the external beta dose is considered (i.e. $1-\varphi{\text{source}}$) because the internal dose rates (in both sources and dosimeters) are not affected by water.
 The x values listed in Table 4 have several significant features.
 First, it is clear that x is always greater than 1.20 for granular matrices.
-For silt-sized matrices, x values are only slightly greater than 1.20, and show little dependence on the water content or radionuclide source.
-For sand-size matrices, the differences in x are much starker, particularly for surface-held sources of U and Th.
-For the coarsest simulation (mean grain size of 305 $\mu$ m), x ranges from 1.34 (K sources with 30 % W) to 2.37 (surface-held Th and 1 % W).
-However, the most extreme vales of x occur when the water content is very low (e.g. 1 %), in which case the attenuation calculation is not very sensitive to x.
+For silt-sized matrices, x values are only slightly greater than 1.20 and show little dependence on the water content or radionuclide source.
+For sand-sized matrices, the differences in x are much starker, particularly for surface-held sources of U and Th.
+For the coarsest simulation (mean grain size of x of 305 μ m), x ranges from 1.34 (K sources with x of x of x occur when the water content is very low (e.g.

+1 %), in which case the attenuation calculation is not very sensitive to x.
 In practice, selecting x from a range of simulated values (Table 4) offers little improvement when compared with the simplicity of Eq.
-14, even when (as here) the grain-size distribution is known exactly (see Fig 4).
+(14), even when (as here) the grain-size distribution is known exactly (see Fig. 4).